clojure-emacs/clojure-ts-mode/README.md

-If `clojure-ts-mode` fails to automatically install the grammar, you have the option to install it manually, Please, refer to the installation instructions of each required grammar and make sure you're install the versions expected. (see `clojure-ts-grammar-recipes` for details)
+If `clojure-ts-mode` fails to automatically install the grammar, you have the option to install it manually, Please, refer to the installation instructions of each required grammar and make sure you're install the versions expected (see `clojure-ts-grammar-recipes` for details).

+If `clojure-ts-ensure-grammars` is enabled, `clojure-ts-mode` will try to upgrade the Clojure grammar if it's outdated.
+This might happen, when you activate `clojure-ts-mode` for the first time after package update.
+If grammar was previously installed, you might need to restart Emacs, because it has to reload the grammar binary.

 ### Upgrading Tree-sitter grammars